 Four reasons why coach-like conversations are worth it.

-This past week I’ve been working on the introduction to Coaching for Busy Managers and it suddenly hit me that I’ve written a lot about how to use a coach-like approach, like:
+Your challenges and different viewpoints have stretched my thinking beyond where I thought I could go and while writing the book it suddenly hit me that I’ve written a lot about how to use a coach-like approach, like:

 A quick way to encourage your team to be more creative and innovative